Let Horses Have Their Tails

 Clinging to Outdated Tradition

 Despite heavy horses no longer being required for pulling machinery, many involved in maintaining the history of the heavy horse breeds cling to the mindset that draft horses should be presented in the show ring to reflect their historic use.
-As docking was banned, “clipping”/shaving the tails became accepted as the way to present the breed to reflect it’s traditional use.
+As docking was banned, “clipping”/shaving the tails became accepted as the way to present the breed to reflect it’s traditional use, but mostly to better display the horse’s mighty hindquarters during shows for the judges.

 The History